MNikhilBharath/Audio_Augmentation-using-GANs/README.md

-# Major-Project
-Audio Augmentation using Generative Adversarial Networks for speech emotion datasets
+# Audio Augmentation using Generative Adversarial Networks for speech emotion datasets

 - Built Deep Convolutional GAN in the PyTorch framework to generate new audio logarithmic spectrograms to solve data inadequacy issues for training speech emotion datasets